junqing-zhang/junqing-zhang.github.io/_posts/2019-04-12-blog-post-keygendemo.md

 permalink: /posts/2019/04/12/keygendemo/
 categories:
   - Key Generation
+  - Final Year Project
 tags:
   - Key Generation
   - Demo
 toc: true
 ---

 A WiFi-based key generation demonstration has been developed using WARP board.
 A full protocol of key generation has been implemented by the Python.
+This is completed by Mr. Yan Wang as his final year project during 2018 - 2019.

 {% include toc %}